MattWoodhead/python-can/README.rst

 different hardware devices, and a suite of utilities for sending and receiving messages on a can bus.

-The library currently supports Python 3.6+ as well as PyPy 3 and runs on Mac, Linux and Windows.
+The library currently supports CPython as well as PyPy and runs on Mac, Linux and Windows.

 ==============================  ===========
 Library Version                 Python
 ------------------------------  -----------
   2.x                           2.6+, 3.4+
   3.x                           2.7+, 3.5+
-  4.x *(currently on develop)*  3.6+
+  4.0+                          3.7+
+  4.3+                          3.8+
 ==============================  ===========